durgeshraj01/Digital-Clock-and-StopWatch-Timmer/README.md

 # Digital-Clock-and-StopWatch-Timmer
 A multi-function timekeeping app featuring a live digital clock, a precise stopwatch, and a countdown timer develop by using GUI.
-# Digital Clock, Stopwatch & Timer

-This is a simple and clean timekeeping application built using [List your main technologies, e.g., HTML, CSS, and JavaScript].
+This is a simple and clean timekeeping application built using GUI.
 It combines three essential tools into one easy-to-use interface.

-This project was built to practice [Mention your goal, e.g., DOM manipulation, state management, UI design, etc.].

 Digital Clock:
     * Displays the current time live (HH:MM:SS).